emlearn/emlearn/README.md

 * Random Forests and ExtraTrees classifiers implemented
 * Tested running on AVR, ESP8266 and Linux.
 * On ESP8266, 8x8 digits classify in under 0.3ms with 95%+ accuracy
+* On Linux, is approx 2x faster than sklearn

 ## Installing